rhault/ecommerce-html-tailwind/README.md

 # Ecommerce with HTML and Tailwind

-## Description:
+## Description
 This project is an example of an ecommerce made with HTML and Tailwind.
-The purpose of the project is to showcase the developer's skills using Tailwind.
 The ecommerce has no functionality, as the focus is on styling.

 ## Installation:
 ```[language="bash"]